datastax/dse-metric-reporter-dashboards/k8s-build/README.md

    `kubectl create -n cass-operator -f k8s-build/generated/grafana/operator.yaml`

-   This will pull down and start the Grafana operator.
-The operator is installed in a new namespace `grafana-operator` along with a configuration indicating it should watch the `default` namespace for resources it manages.
+   This will pull down and start the Grafana operator along with a configuration indicating it should watch the `default` namespace for resources it manages.
 Should the installation require different namespaces change the values within this file and re-apply it to the cluster.

 1. Configure and install the `GrafanaDataSource`